 If you require an interpreter to attend with you when you see your Doctor please notify the receptionist and she will arrange this for you.

-You may only request a home visit if you are housebound or are too ill to visit the practice.
-Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.
+You should only request a home visit if you are housebound or are too ill to visit the practice.

 The following health professionals provide home visits:

 - GP Partner

 - Clinical Pharmacist working on behalf of GP

 You may be visited at home by a community nurse if appropriate.